jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.7 PrintGeoTiffTags

-Prints the tags within a GeoTIFF..
+Prints the tags within a GeoTIFF.

 *Parameters*: